pearsonca/sunbelt-2014/README.md

 5. If using Git + TeXlipse Eclipse plugins, you can now "Import -> Git -> Projects from Repository -> Local", add the new local repo, and then select it as the project source.

+6. If you already have the beamer-stub locally, you can skip to the "git push..." step in 3 and then skip the remaining commands in 3.

 ===============

 LICENSE